The Monroe City boys basketball team gutted out a 60-57 overtime win over Clark County to claim the Class 3 District 8 championship.

 Hays started the scoring in the extra session with a corner three on an assist from C.E.
 Talton.

 Talton gave the Panthers a 58-57 lead by splitting a pair of free throws with 1:21 left before the Monroe City defense stepped up.

-Monroe City (24-4) will face Christian High School in a Class 3 state sectional game on Wednesday.
+Monroe City (24-4) will face Christian High School on Wednesday in a Class 3 state sectional game.